sonic-net/DASH/documentation/general/design/sdn-packet-flow-transforms.md

 This section describes the packet transformations that are specific for each scenario.
 After rule processing is complete and transforms are identified, the corresponding flow is created in the flow table.

+> [!NOTE]
+> The following diagrams show transforms as they are done currently, without the appliance in the path.

 ### VM to VM (in VNET) communication

 ![VMtoVM](./images/sdn/sdn-packet-transforms-vm-to-vm.svg)